 PHILOSOPHY AND RELIGION

-Professors Holthaus and Crain; Associate Professors Hartmana and Zepp; Dr. Charles Wallace
+Professors Crain and Holthaus; Associate Professors Hartman (Department Head), and Zeppa; Assistant Professor Wu; Dr. Charles Wallace

 Students may plan their program for general liberal education, for graduate study, or for special objectives in religious work including the ministry, religious social work, foreign missionary service, and related fields.

 A student may elect a major in philosophy, in religion, or in philosophy and religion.

 Philosophy (69)

-111: 112R.
+111: 111R.
 Problems of Philosophy

 (3)

 An introduction to the chief problems with which philosophy is concerned, and a study of some of these from the viewpoints of the leading modern schools of philosophical thought.

 113. History of Ancient and Medieval Philosophy

 (3)

 An introduction to philosophy through a study of the systems from the Pre-Socratics through the Nominalists; particular emphasis on Plato, Aristotle, and major figures of the Middle Ages.

 114. History of Modern Philosophy

 (3)

 An introduction to modern philosophy through a study of Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, and Kant, whose systems comprise classical rationalism and empiricism.

-205. Ethics

-(3)
+205 Ethics (3)

 A study of the leading types of ethical theory, the origins of morality, and the principles involved in moral action.

 217. Philosophy of the Nineteenth Century

-(3)

-A study of the century's Idealism (Fichte, Schelling, Hegel), the Left-wing Hegelisms (Feuerbach, Marx, Kierkegaard), Positivism (Comte), Evolutionism and Utilitarianism (Spencer, Mill), and the thought of Nietzsche.
+A study of the century's idealism (Fichte, Schelling, Hegel), the Left-wing Hegelisms (Feuerbach, Marx, Kierkegaard), Positivism (Comte), Evolutionism and Utilitarianism (Spencer, Mill), and the thought of Nietzsche.
 Prerequisite, Philosophy 111, 113, or 114.
-Not offered in 1975-1976.

 221. Gandhi and Tagore

 See Non-Western Studies 221.